A Barrier Certificate-based Simplex Architecture for Systems with Approximate and Hybrid Dynamics: Introduction

 \section{Introduction}

 \emph{Barrier certificates} (BaCs)~\cite{prajna2004,prajna2006} are a powerful method for verifying the safety of continuous dynamical systems without explicitly computing the set of reachable states.
 A BaC is a function of the state satisfying a set of inequalities on the value of the function and value of its time derivative along the dynamic flows of the system.
-Intuitively, the zero-level-set of BaC forms a ``barrier'' between the reachable states and unsafe states.
-Existence of BaC assures that starting from a state where the BaC is positive, safety is forever maintained~\cite{magnus2015,prajna2006,prajna2004}.
+Intuitively, the zero-level-set of a BaC forms a ``barrier'' between the reachable states and unsafe states.
+Existence of a BaC assures that starting from a state where the BaC is positive, safety is forever maintained~\cite{magnus2015,prajna2006,prajna2004}.
 Moreover, there are automated methods to synthesize BaCs, e.g.,~\cite{Kundu2019,permissiveBC,Zhao2020,Meng2021}.

 Proving safety of plants with complex controllers is difficult with any formal verification technique, including barrier certificates.
-However, as we now show, BaCs can play a crucial role in applying the well-established Simplex Control Architecture~\cite{Sha1998,LSha2001} to provide provably correct runtime safety assurance for systems with complex controllers.
+As we now show, however, BaCs can play a crucial role in applying the well-established Simplex Control Architecture~\cite{Sha1998,LSha2001} to provide provably correct runtime safety assurance for systems with complex controllers.

-We present \emph{Barrier Certificate-based Simplex} (\name), a new, provably correct design for runtime assurance of continuous dynamical systems. \name is centered around the Simplex Control Architecture, which consists of a high-performance \emph{advanced controller} (AC) that is not guaranteed to maintain safety of the plant, a verified-safe \emph{baseline controller} (BC), and a \emph{decision module} that switches control of the plant between the two controllers to ensure safety without sacrificing performance.
+We present \emph{Barrier-based Simplex} (\name), a new, provably correct design for runtime assurance of continuous dynamical systems (see~\cite{Damare2022} for an earlier conference version of this work). \name is centered around the Simplex Control Architecture, which consists of a high-performance \emph{advanced controller} (AC) that is not guaranteed to maintain safety of the plant, a verified-safe \emph{baseline controller} (BC), and a \emph{decision module} that switches control of the plant between the two controllers to ensure safety without sacrificing performance.
 In \name, \emph{Barrier certificates} are used to prove that the baseline controller ensures safety.
-Furthermore, \name features a new scalable (relative to existing methods that require reachability analysis, e.g., \cite{bak2010,bak2011,Bak15,johnson2016_rsl}) and automated method for deriving, from the BaC, the conditions for switching between the controllers.
+Furthermore, \name features a new scalable (relative to existing methods that require reachability analysis, e.g., \cite{bak2010,bak2011,johnson2016_rsl}) and automated method for deriving, from the BaC, the conditions for switching between the controllers.
 Our method is based on the Taylor expansion of the BaC and yields computationally inexpensive switching conditions.